 Sl.
 No. Particulars of Content Page No.

 1 Introduction 1

 2 Objective and Methodology 2

 3 Beneficiary Profile and participation in the project 3

 4 Livelihoods 7

 5 Food Security 11

 6 Land Tenure 14

 7 Agriculture Production and Irrigation 16

 8 Access to Market 24

-9 Access to Rural Financial Services 26
+9 Access to Rural Financial Services 27

-10 Access and productivity of common property resources 28
+10 Access and productivity of common property resources 29

-11 Annexure I: Block wise list of villages and number of beneficiaries and non beneficiaries households 30
+11 AnnexureI: Block wise list of villages and number of beneficiary 31

+and non beneficiary households

-12 Annexure II: Schedule of Focused Group Discussion and Key informant interview; Copy of the questionnaire used for beneficiary and non beneficiary households 32
+12 Annexure II: Schedule of Focused Group Discussion and Key 33

+informant interview; Copy of the questionnaire used for beneficiary

+and non beneficiary households